NVIDIA/NeMo-Curator/README.md

 ## Access Python Modules

-NeMo Curator provides a collection of robust Python modules that you can chain together to construct your entire data curation pipeline.
-You can run these modules on your local machine or in a distributed compute environment like SLURM without the need to make modifications.

-NeMo Curator also offers simple base classes for inheritance, enabling you to develop your own filters, document modifiers, and additional extensions without the concern of scalability.

-The [examples](examples/) directory contains scripts that showcase each of these modules.
-The Data Curation section of the [NeMo Framework User Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/datacuration/index.html) provides in-depth information on how each of the modules work.
-If you need more information about how to modify NeMo Curator for your use case, see [Implement NeMo Curator](#implement-nemo-curator).
+The Data Curation section of the [NeMo Framework User Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/datacuration/index.html) provides in-depth information about how the Python modules work.
+The [examples](examples/) directory in the GitHub repository provides scripts that showcase these modules.

 ## Use CLI Scripts